eraofchaos/eraofchaos.github.io/units/Cavalier.md

 ---
 title: "Cavalier"
 permalink: /units/Cavalier/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Cavalier.
+Cavalier Units.
+Champion Knights.
 Era of Chaos Cavaliers charge into battle on their noble steeds, protected by sturdy armor.
 Nearly invincible, many battles have been won thanks to their efforts."
 unitID: 106
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Cavalier"
 toc: true